fbpx

 b) Provincial Youth Participant Ages:

-See B-CE-02 Enrollment Eligibility for Youth in the 4-H Program.
+See B-CE-02 Enrolment Eligibility for Youth in the 4-H Program.

 Youth under 6 years of age, prior to January 1st of the current calendar year cannot be considered 4-H youth participants, nor can they participate in club activities or receive 4-H Ontario resources and awards.
 The 4-H Ontario insurance policy does not cover youth under 6 years old as 4-H youth participants.
 Families and leaders who allow underage participants to actively participate in the 4-H program are taking on significant personal liability risk.